kei-en/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c - checks for lowercase character returning 1 on success 4-isalpha.c - checks for alphabetic character returning 1 on success 5-sign.c - prints the sign of a number
+6-abs.c - computes the absolute value of an integer